jesews/rpi.temp/README.md

 Should just have to press Y in case gcc is not installed

 Can be checked with command  "temp" from any directory

+***Froked from elsewhere about 3 years ago that I am unable to find tto give credit to**